Blub/netevent/doc/netevent.rst

 ``output add`` [``--resume``] *NAME* *OUTPUT_SPEC*
-    Add a new output. *NAME* can be an arbitrary name used later for ``output remove`` or ``use`` commands. *OUTPUT_SPEC* can currently be either a file/fifo, or, if prefixed via *exec:*, a command to which the data is piped.
+    Add a new output. *NAME* can be an arbitrary name used later for ``output remove`` or ``use`` commands. *OUTPUT_SPEC* can currently be either a file/fifo, a command to pipe to when prefixed with *exec:*, or the name of a unix or abstract socket when using *unix:/path* or *unix:@abstractName*.
 See the examples above.

     If the ``--resume`` parameter is provided, assume the destination already knows all the existing devices and do not recreate them.